arbor-sim/arbor/arbor/backends/event_delivery.md

 ## Event delivery and integration timeline

 Event delivery is performed as part of the integration loop within the lowered cell implementation.
-The interface is provided by the `multi_event_stream` described above, together with the mechanism method that handles the delivery proper, `mechanism::deliver_events` and a `backend` static method that computes the integration step end time before considering any pending events.
+The interface is provided by the `event_stream` described above, together with the mechanism method that handles the delivery proper, `mechanism::deliver_events` and a `backend` static method that computes the integration step end time before considering any pending events.